Skip to Main Content

 There are several types of nasal and sinus surgery, including:

 • Functional endoscopic sinus surgery (FESS).
 In FESS, a surgeon inserts an endoscope equipped with a camera and light into the nose and guides it to the sinuses.
 This allows the surgeon to see inside the sinuses, and use surgical instruments that fit inside the endoscope to address problems in the sinuses.
-This minimally invasive procedure may be used to remove polyps within the nose (called a polypectomy), tumors, or other obstructions that interfere with airflow and sinus drainage.
+This minimally invasive procedure may be used to remove polyps within the nose, tumors, or other obstructions that interfere with airflow and sinus drainage.

 • Septoplasty.
 This procedure is used to treat problems with the septum, the thin wall of bone and cartilage that divides the nose into two chambers.
 Normally, the septum is straight.
 Sometimes, however, it is bent or crooked.
 This is known as a deviated septum.
 Septoplasty is a surgical procedure to straightens the deviated septum to improve breathing and reduce sinus infections and/or nosebleeds.
 It may be done using an endoscope or through an incision.